idfyed/playground/docs/index.md

 ## API Documentation

-A good starting point is to get familiar with the different integration points are trough the API documentation.
+A good starting point is to get familiar with the different integration points are through the API documentation.
 A number of concepts and terms referred to in the remainder of this document is explained in the documentation:

 * [EAPI - Authentication and Frontend connect](https://test.diglias.com/doc-rp/eapi.jsp)